ichijikuibo/LocationTriggering/README.md

 }
 ```
 ## Limitations
-- Triggers can not cross poles
+- Triggers can not cross the north or south pole
 - Triggers can not have a width greater than 180 degrees

 ## Plans